Yoosofbidardel/processing-ECG-signals/README.md

 # how to run

-for using the code you can simply open *main.m and uncomment the code.
+for using the code you can simply open * main.m *  and uncomment the code.

+ECG1_500Hz.mat  is the dataset